koteswaramma160/DATA-PIPELINE-DEVELOPMENT/README.md

 Place your dataset as sample_data.csv in the working directory.

-Run the script task1_etl_pipeline.py or Jupyter Notebook provided.
+Run the script task-1.py or Jupyter Notebook provided.

-The processed training and test datasets will be saved as CSV files.
+The processed training and test datasets will be saved as numpy arrays.

 Outputs:

-X_train_processed.csv
+X_train_processed

-X_test_processed.csv
+X_test_processed